Prairie Fire Dogwood

 You'll appreciate the low-maintenance, carefree attitude of this hardy shrub.
 Long, thick branches can be pruned to the ground in early winter.
 Be sure to include these bright stems in your Holiday decorations!

-When a shrub offers this much interest in all 4 seasons, even small yards can afford the space required to grow one or two.
+When a shrub offers this much interest in all four seasons, even small yards can afford the space required to grow one or two.
 Use Prairie Fire Dogwood for a beautiful sense of privacy, and to hide the utilitarian areas of your yard.
 Try one in a low spot that seems to stay damp after a rainstorm.

 Due to its unique and very desirable qualities, this super hardy selection of Red Twigged Dogwood is a bit hard to find.
 If you see it in stock on our site, please place your order.
 You will be in competition with homeowners across Zones 2 - 7 who are searching for this colorful, low-maintenance plant.
 Order now!